keirthana/anbox-cloud-docs/howto/install-appliance/setup-oidc/configure-oidc.md

-(howto-install-appliance-setup-oidc-configure-oidc)=
+(howto-configure-oidc)=
-# Configure OIDC Connect
+# Configure OpenID Connect

-It is only possible to configure support for OpenID Connect only when the Anbox Cloud Appliance is being initialized with a preseed (see {ref}`ref-appliance-preseed-config`).
-The other steps to install the Anbox Cloud Appliance as described in {ref}`tut-installing-appliance` remain the same.
+It is possible to configure OpenID Connect only when the appliance is initialized with a preseed (see {ref}`ref-appliance-preseed-config`) during the installation.

-The issuer URL, client ID and optional audience URL are set in the preseed configuration as follows:
+When you have the issuer URL, client ID and optional audience URL, set the values in the preseed configuration:

 ```yaml
 $ cat preseed.yaml